SIGN-IN

 Finite Element Analysis and Structural Dynamics

-Ashraf El Damatty, University of Western Ontario
+Ashraf El Damatty, Western University

 During the past ten years, Dr. El Damatty has developed his own computer software that can be used in performing stress analysis of various engineering problems.
 His research interests include the stress analysis of structures having a shell of revolution surfaces, e.g. tanks, domes, chimneys and pipes.
 The objective of his research is to understand the complex state of stresses developing in such structures under various environmental loads and to develop simple design procedure for these structures.
 His research in shell structures, especially in steel conical tanks, has gained a wide international recognition.